lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The RSA component keys MUST be generated at the specified 2048-bit, 3072-bit, 4096-bit key sizes respectively (up to small differences such as dropping leading zeros); intermediate sizes are not acceptable.

 As with the other Composite ML-KEM algorithms, AlgorithmIdentifier parameters MUST be absent.
-The RSA-OAEP primitive SHALL be instantiated with the following hard-coded parameters which are the same for the 2048, 3072 and 4096 bit security levels since the objective is to carry and output a 256-bit shared secret key at all security levels.
+The RSA-OAEP primitive SHALL be instantiated with the following hard-coded parameters which are the same for the 2048, 3072 and 4096 bit key sizes since the objective is to carry and output a 256-bit shared secret key at all security levels.

 | RSAES-OAEP-params           | Value               |
 | ----------------------      | ---------------     |